HairyFotr/linter/README.md

 # Linter Compiler Plugin [![Build Status](https://travis-ci.org/HairyFotr/linter.png)](https://travis-ci.org/HairyFotr/linter)

-Linter is a Scala compiler plugin that adds compiletime checks to help protect against various possible bugs and style problems
+Linter is a Scala compiler plugin that adds compile-time checks to help protect against various possible bugs and style problems.

 It's currently a work in progress - some parts will need to be rewritten.